open-mmlab/mmpretrain/configs/tinyvit/README.md

 | `tinyvit-21m_in21k-distill-pre_3rdparty_in1k-384px`\* | ImageNet-21k DISTILL |   21.23    |   13.85   |   86.21   |   97.77   | [config](tinyvit-21m-distill_8xb256_in1k-384px.py) | [model](https://download.openmmlab.com/mmclassification/v0/tinyvit/tinyvit-21m_in21k-distill-pre_3rdparty_in1k-384px_20221021-65be6b3f.pth) |
 | `tinyvit-21m_in21k-distill-pre_3rdparty_in1k-512px`\* | ImageNet-21k DISTILL |   21.27    |   27.15   |   86.44   |   97.89   | [config](tinyvit-21m-distill_8xb256_in1k-512px.py) | [model](https://download.openmmlab.com/mmclassification/v0/tinyvit/tinyvit-21m_in21k-distill-pre_3rdparty_in1k-512px_20221021-e42a9bea.pth) |

 *Models with * are converted from the [official repo](https://github.com/microsoft/Cream/tree/main/TinyViT).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation